 You may contact us with any questions or concerns regarding your Account.
 All communication between you and us will be handled by the Program Partner.
 The best way to contact us is through live agent chat.
 Agents are available Monday through Friday from 9am to 6pm PST.
 You may also contact us by email at email@example.com and by telephone at 1-510-945-1662.

-The Account is a non-interest-bearing demand deposit account used to hold your deposits and make certain types of payments and transfers.
-The Account is available to United States citizens or lawful permanent residents of the fifty (50) United States, the District of Columbia, and all U.S. territories, who are at least 18 years of age, have a U.S. physical address or with military addresses (APO or FPO), and have a valid Social Security Number or Tax Identification Number.
+The Account is an interest-bearing demand deposit account used to hold your deposits and make certain types of payments and transfers.
+The Account is available to individuals residing in all 50 states of the United States or the District of Columbia who are at least 18 years of age, have a U.S. physical address or military address (APO or FPO), and have a valid Social Security Number, Tax Identification Number, or valid non-U.S. passport.
 The Account is only available to individuals for personal, family or household purposes and may not be opened by a business in any form or used for business purposes.
 If at any time we determine that you no longer meet our eligibility criteria, we reserve the right to close, suspend, or freeze your account.

 We may decline to open an Account for any reason at the sole discretion of the Bank or Program Partner.
 We are not liable for any damages or liabilities resulting from refusal of an Account relationship.

 1.3.
 Online or Mobile Access To Your Account